PerisOduol618/inquiry-api/README.md

 ## License

-In the above `README.md`:

-- Ensure you add the `get_request_example.png` and `post_request_example.png` images in an `images` folder in your repository.
-- Adjust paths, repository URLs, and other specifics as necessary to fit your actual project setup.

 This updated README includes all necessary setup steps, detailed explanations for making GET and POST requests, and images to illustrate how the requests work.